 List everything in the purchase contract, a legally binding document that defines the terms of the sale.
-When offering a price for the home, state exactly what you expect to convey with the property.
+When offering a price for the house, state exactly what you expect to convey with the house.

 - Keep all negotiations on the same form

 Even if it gets messy, do not retype the original contract, because some provisions could get left out.